LineageOS/scripts/aosp-merger/README.md

 8. Edit `${TOP/vendor/lineage/vars/common` moving the currently tracked tag from `common_aosp_tag` to `prev_common_aosp_tag`, then updating `common_aosp_tag` to reflect the newly tracked tag, and then do the same for `prev_common_aosp_build_id` and `common_aosp_build_id` - lastly, update the `topic` variable to reflect the current month

 9. Run `aosp-merger/aosp-merger.sh`, this will take some time, and reads all the variables you set up above while merging the new tags to all relevant tracked repos.
 This will likely create conflicts on some forked repository, and will ask you to resolve them.
-It will then issue a final check to ask you if you'd like to upload the merge to gerrit, then after approval uploads a squash of each relevant merge to Gerrit for review.
+It will then issue a final check to ask you if you'd like to upload the merge to gerrit, then after approval uploads the merge to Gerrit for review.

-10. Run `cd packages/apps/Trebuchet` and squash-merge the relevant AOSP tag by hand, and upload a squashed merge to Gerrit on the same topic as the platform merge
+10. Run `cd packages/apps/Trebuchet` and merge the relevant AOSP tag by hand, and upload it to Gerrit on the same topic as the platform merge

     TODO: Handle Trebuchet AOSP merges in `aosp-merger` scripts

-11. Once testing of the merge is completed, a global committer or higher can run `aosp-merger/aosp-merger.sh submit-platform` to push the un-squashed merge of the new tag to the HEAD of all relevant forked repositories
+11. Once testing of the merge is completed, a global committer or higher can run `aosp-merger/aosp-merger.sh submit-platform` to push the merge of the new tag to the HEAD of all relevant forked repositories

-12. Run `cd packages/apps/Trebuchet` and re-merge the relevant AOSP tag by hand, ensure that the Change-ID is the same as the squashed merge that is already on Gerrit, then push to `HEAD:refs/heads/$branchName` to merge
+12. Run `cd packages/apps/Trebuchet`, then push to `HEAD:refs/heads/$branchName` to merge

 13. Directly after `submit-platform` is run, a Project Director must merge the `LineageOS/android` change on Gerrit uploaded as part of step 6 above